vikbaliyan/Maths2_final_project/README.md

 - Fully connected Dense layers.
 - Softmax activation in the output layer.

-### VGG16 Fine Tuning
+### VGG16 and MobilenetV2 Fine Tuning
-The VGG16 model has been fine-tuned to suit the specific classification task.
+Both the VGG16 and MobilenetV2 models have been fine-tuned to suit the specific classification task.
 This involves:

-- Loading a pre-trained VGG16 model.
+- Loading the pre-trained VGG16 and MobilenetV2 models.
-- Modifying the classifier to match the number of classes.
+- Modifying the classifiers to match the number of classes.
 - Fine-tuning using the SGD optimizer and Cross-Entropy Loss.

 ## References